Xtendify/Simple-Calendar/readme.txt

 == Changelog ==

+= 3.1.16 - TBD =
+* Fix: Issue with Google API feed sorting not showing correct events in list view.

 = 3.1.15 - February 22, 2018 =
 * Fix: Issue with jQuery $.ajax call parameter compatibility with older versions of jQuery.